BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Started building a portfolio for 30 Days, 30 Sites Challenge.
 Built most of site.
 Adding more customizations and changing colors.

 **Thoughts** Still working on getting Odin Project ready to go, but there are some extra things I need to do before I can start doing the projects.
 In the mean time, I'm trying out the 30 Days, 30 Sites challenge by doing the portfolio (the first project).
 I looked at the sample site and tried out the sample site code to see how they did parts of the site.
 After working on that code, I'm taking the things I liked about the site and translating it to my own portfolio site.
 This is a newer version of my previous portfolio site so I'm playing with the colors and layout a bit more.
 There are some things I liked from the sample site that I'm going to keep using, but I'm slowly making changes to the site to have it fit my personality a bit more.
 I'm still working on my site right now.
 I'll try playing with it a bit more and finish up this site tomorrow.

+**Link(s) to work**: [Portfolio site-Day 1](https://codepen.io/BritishPandaChick/full/OjoKjL/)

+### Day 12: August 28, 2017

+**Today's Progress**: Putting finishing touches on portfolio site from Day 11.
+Started working on event invitation for 30 Days, 30 Sites Challenge.

+**Thoughts** Added some last minute final touches to the portfolio site I was working on for Day 11 and added the link to the log.
+Spent most of my time building an event invitation.
+I looked at the sample site and the one on W3schools to see how to tackle this project.
+After looking at the demo and the code for the demo a bit, I started picking and choosing which elements I wanted for my site on CodePen.
+Currently working on getting just the right header for my website.
+I couldn't get the background image to appear at first, then when it did appear I didn't like the look with a text.
+I'm going to keep things simple and just use simple background colors with the text.

+**Link(s) to work**: [Event Invitation-Day 2]()